-The required supplementary information section contains information on the District's progress in funding other postemployment benefits (OPEB) based on an actuarial study performed effective June 30, 2022.
+The required supplementary information section contains information on the District's progress in funding other postemployment benefits (OPEB and pension liabilities) based on actuarial studies performed effective June 30, 2023.

-The District's current actuarial accrued liability is \$16.8 million.
-Although the District has set aside over \$7.0 million towards this liability in a Retiree Benefits fund as of June 30, 2022, the set aside amount is not reported in this section because the funds are not in an irrevocable trust, which is what defines the OPEB liability as funded per GASB standards.
+The District's current actuarial accrued liability is \$17.4 million.
+Although the District has set aside over \$6.5 million towards this liability in a Retiree Benefits fund as of June 30, 2023, the set aside amount is not reported in this section because the funds are not in an irrevocable trust, which is what defines the OPEB liability as "funded" per GASB standards.

-This section includes schedules on the District's proportionate share of the STRS and PERS systems' net pension liability and the District's contributions to STRS and PERS for the year ended June 30, 2022.
+This section includes schedules on the District's proportionate share of the STRS and PERS systems' net pension liability and the District's contributions to STRS and PERS for the year ended June 30, 2023.
 These schedules are included in response to GASB 68, an accounting standard that is meant to improve the information provided by State and local government employers about financial support for pensions provided by other entities.